Social Rewind: Honoring a Year in Social with Shorty Awards

 The events of 2020 resulted in a surge of social media usage, not just by individuals but by brands and organizations that found social was the best way to communicate their message to consumers stuck at home.

-New social platforms and formats exploded during this time.
+New social platforms and formats exploded during 2020.

 - TikTok saw the fastest growth and became the most downloaded mobile app ever in Q1 of 2020.